-Such comments by a white celebrity only serve to suggest that they 1) Have never known poor whites and 2) Don’t associate with any black colleagues (who are, of course, powerful and privileged).
+To me, such a comment sounds as if the person making it 1) Has never known poor whites and 2) Doesn’t associate with any black colleagues (who can, of course, be powerful and — in the case of movie stardom — privileged).

 Anne, by the way, is worth $35 million.

-In response to the storming of the border Sunday, she provided analysis on Instagram:
+In response to the storming of the border Sunday, she provided the following analysis on Instagram:

 View this post on Instagram